Greece, Athens and Peloponesse (Aug/Sep 2023)

 And the Akrotiri Boxer fresco is one of many well preserved wall paintings of Thera (Santorini) and a leading example of Minoan painting (1700 BC) and the fresco with landscape in spring time at Akrotiri, both discovered in 1967.

-.
+On Saturday we had a long walk from Syntagma square to the Byzantine Museum.
 We passed the National Library, the University and the Academy on our way to the parliament, where we were just in time for “changing the guard” and Lykeion, Aristoteles school.

 The Byzantine Museum was founded in 1914, it was originally situated on the first floor of the Academy but it was later moved to the villa of the Duchesse de Plaisance, also known as the Ilissia villa, a building of 1848.
 It houses more than 25,000 exhibits with rare collections of pictures, scriptures, frescoes, pottery, fabrics, manuscripts, and copies of artefacts from the 3rd century AD to the Late Middle Ages.
 It is one of the most important museums in the world for Byzantine Art.

-is next on Sunday.
+The Acropolis museum is next on Sunday.
 The museum was built to house every artifact found on the rock and on the surrounding slopes, from the Greek Bronze Age to Roman and Byzantine Greece.
 The exhibition shows beautiful Peplos and Antenor Kore, the original Karyatids Erechtheion figurines, with different hairstyle, Herakles and the Triton (A three-bodied Daemon which was part of the pediment of the Hekatompedon temple, built between 570–550 BC.
 Goddess Nike (1st-3rd century AD) and of course friezes (copies of) from the Parthenon.
 The museum is specially prepared for and ready to receive the controversial Elgin Marbles, now in the British museum waiting for their return.

 The museum lies over the ruins of part of Roman and early Byzantine Athens.